The decomposition of HI to H2 and I2 is a second-order reaction w... | Channels for Pearson+

 Multiple Choice

 The decomposition of HI to H2 and I2 is a second-order reaction with a rate constant of 3.8 × 10⁻⁵ M⁻¹·s⁻¹ at a certain temperature.
-If the initial concentration of HI is 0.554 M, calculate the amount of time (in days) it will take to consume 72.4% of the initial concentration.
+If the initial concentration of HI is 0.401 M, calculate the amount of time (in days) it will take to consume 70.8% of HI.

 A